-- 1. generate the keys in a physically secured environment as described in the CA's Certificate Policy and/or Certification Practice Statement; - 2. generate the CA keys using personnel in Trusted Roles under the principles of multiple person control and split knowledge; - 3. generate the CA keys within cryptographic modules meeting the applicable technical and business requirements as disclosed in the CA's Certificate Policy and/or Certification Practice Statement; - 4. log its CA key generation activities; and - 5. maintain effective controls to provide reasonable assurance that the Private Key was generated and protected in conformance with the procedures described in its Certificate Policy and/or Certification Practice Statement and (if applicable) its Key Generation Script.
+- 1. generate the keysCA Key Pair in a physically secured environment as described in the CA's Certificate Policy and/or Certification Practice Statement; - 2. generate the CA keysKey Pair using personnel in Trusted Roles under the principles of multiple person control and split knowledge; - 3. generate the CA keysKey Pair within cryptographic modules meeting the applicable technical and business requirements as disclosed in the CA's Certificate Policy and/or Certification Practice Statement; - 4. log its CA keyKey Pair generation activities; and - 5. maintain effective controls to provide reasonable assurance that the Private Key was generated and protected in conformance with the procedures described in its Certificate Policy and/or Certification Practice Statement and (if applicable) its Key Generation Script.